 TSA screenings update for people with diabetes

-Remember, this information applies if you're travelling within the U.S. If you're travelling internationally, you should consult individual air carriers for international regulations.
-In addition, these tips are subject to change so please also check with the TSA.
+Remember, this information applies if you're traveling within the U.S. If you're traveling internationally, you should consult individual air carriers for international regulations.
+In addition, these tips are subject to change, so please also check with the TSA website.

 • Print and complete the information on an airport emergency card to carry with you.